 Plastic Injection Molding Tool Transfer Guide

 Transferring an injection mold tool doesn’t have to be stressful or overly expensive.
-There are several key questions to consider during the injection molding tool transfer process.
+There are several important questions to consider during the injection molding tool transfer process.

 What are the benefits of an injection molding tool transfer?

-It’s important to assess manufacturing capabilities and quality requirements as early as possible to make sure the partnership is a good match for both parties.
-Transferring a tooling asset can be a chance to realign capabilities and requirements.
-The transfer process is also a chance for a third party to conduct a thorough assessment of the mold’s condition.
+It’s important that manufacturing capabilities and quality requirements are evaluated as early as possible to ensure the partnership is a good fit for both parties.
+Transferring a tooling asset is an opportunity to realign competencies and requirements.
+The transfer process is also a chance for a third party to complete a comprehensive evaluation of the mold’s condition.

-What are the cons of an injection molding tool transfer?
+What are the downsides of an injection molding tool transfer?

-In many cases, it can be hard to get accurate and detailed tooling records for older assets.
+In many situations, it can be challenging to obtain accurate and detailed tooling records for older assets.
 However, in today’s digital age, tooling records (both build and ECN) are much easier to access.

 What are some best practices for injection molding tool transfers?

-• Plan a reasonable time buffer, if you can, to ensure enough supply is available throughout the transfer, evaluation, modification, and re-qualification stages of the process.
+- Plan for a reasonable time buffer, if possible, to ensure enough supply through the transfer, evaluation, conversion, and re-qualification stages of the process.

-• Create a transfer checklist to make sure you provide or receive up-to-date information.
-This checklist can be lengthy, but it should always include part drawings, 3D files, last shots, dimensional records, quality gauges, maintenance history, quality history, tooling drawings, any auxiliary or robot needs, etc. Download a helpful checklist to get started here.
+- Create a transfer checklist to make sure you provide or receive current information.
+This list can be long, but should always include part drawings, 3D files, last shots, dimensional records, quality gauges, maintenance history, quality history, tooling drawings, any auxiliary or robot requirements, etc. Download a helpful checklist to get you started here.

-• Allow the new injection molder at least one week to perform their own tooling evaluation and to replace fittings, couplings, and connectors as needed for their processes.
+- Give the new injection molder at least a week to do their own tooling evaluation and to replace fittings, couplings, and connectors as needed to fit their processes.
 For example, PCI’s team often needs time to route channels in the ejector plates for pressure sensor wiring.

-• Do a full dimensional layout after the transfer.
-Note: This is a great time to re-evaluate the plastic part’s condition and dimensional outcomes.
+- Complete a full dimensional layout after the transfer.
+Note: This is a good time to reassess the condition of the plastic components and the dimensional results.

 What should a manufacturer look for in a new injection molder?

-• A strong track record of following a clear process plan that will be reviewed step-by-step and documented.
-The plan should educate everyone from sales and engineering to production about what to expect before the tool arrives at the facility.
+- A solid history of following a clean procedural plan that is evaluated step-by-step and documented.
+The plan should educate all team members from sales and engineering through production on what to expect before the tool arrives at the facility.

-• A solid design for manufacturing (DFM) process that demonstrates the value lost if design, prototype, and production are handled separately instead of being fully integrated into a single manufacturing chain.
+- A strong design for manufacturing (DFM) process that demonstrates the value that may be lost if design, prototyping, and production are treated as separate steps instead of being integrated into a single manufacturing chain.

-• Mold simulation software (e.g., SolidWorks).
-Injection molders who use mold simulation tools such as SolidWorks Plastics Premium software provide up-front design validation that offers insight into plastic part geometry that would be difficult, expensive, or even impossible to predict through traditional methods.
+- Mold simulation software (e.g., SolidWorks).
+Injection molders who utilize simulation software, such as SolidWorks Plastics Premium, provide upfront design validation that offers insights into plastic part geometry that would be difficult, costly, or impossible to predict by conventional means.

-• Manufacturing – it’s critical that the injection molder has both the production capacity and existing machines that meet the requirements (tonnage, barrel size, platens, etc.).
+- Manufacturing – it’s critical that the injection molder has both the production capacity and the right machines for your requirements (tonnage, barrel size, platen size, etc.).

-• Quality – the new injection molder should have the necessary quality systems in place to maintain and control top part quality.
+- Quality – the new injection molder should have quality systems in place to maintain and control excellent part quality.

-• Materials – the injection molder should have processing and logistics skills in the proper resin categories.
+- Materials – the injection molder should have expertise in processing and logistics for the appropriate resin categories.

-• Value-Add Requirements – the injection molder should have the equipment and workforce needed to ensure the part can be shipped as required.
+- Value-Add Requirements – the injection molder should have the equipment and staff to make sure the part can be shipped as intended.

 What should you expect from program management team roles?

-Your team will include an account manager, account engineer, program launch manager, and tooling and quality reps.
-This team is responsible for all parts of the takeover process—managing the timeline, tool review and assessment, sampling, and PPAP submission.
-They’re there to move your transfer programs forward efficiently and on schedule.
+Your team will include an account manager, account engineer, program launch manager, and representatives for tooling and quality.
+This team oversees the entire transfer process, from timeline management to tool review and assessment, sampling, and PPAP submission.
+They’re there to move your transfer programs efficiently through each phase.

-What are the phases of an injection mold tool transfer process?
+What are the stages of an injection mold tool transfer process?

 All phases of the plastic injection tool transfer process are critical – particularly the validation phase.
 Working with an experienced injection molding team that uses the latest technology and innovative manufacturing processes will mitigate associated risks and get your part to the production molding phase faster.
 Working with a team that has depth in their technical backgrounds will be an integral asset to the commitment and investment made to the transfer process.